unstoppabledomains/docs/README.md

 - To fetch new config for existing contracts run `render:cns-contracts`.
 - If you need to add a new contract:
-	1. Inside of the template insert `#include "templates/contracts/<YourContractName>.md"` where you want to add your table.
+	1. Inside of the template insert `#include "templates/contracts/<YourContractName>.md"` where you want to add your table;
 	2. Generate tables & compile the template using:
-		- `render:cns-contracts` to render *src/domain-registry-essentials/cns-smart-contracts.md*
+		- `render:cns-contracts` to render *src/domain-registry-essentials/cns-smart-contracts.md*.

 **Tips for external contributors:**